 How do you find out provider cesarean delivery rates?
 We have a new resource we want to share with you below.
 We are excited about this resource because in our experience we have found resources are limited for comparing provider rates.
-During the first week of Pain to Power Online Childbirth Classes and Videos (Pregnancy: Full of Life) we encourage participants to research their providers by asking, “How do you know you’re getting good care?” and offer resources, but in the future we hope to offer even more comprehensive resources.
+During the first week of our online Childbirth Course, Pleasurable Birth Essentials, we encourage participants to research their providers by asking, “How do you know you’re getting good care?” and offer resources, but in the future we hope to offer even more comprehensive resources.

 Let’s look at what is available to pregnant women regarding their provider cesarean rates.
 For a subscription fee, one can check Consumer Reports and one can also check the CDC as well as one’s home state Department of Health, but without a PhD it takes some time to find and compare the numbers.
 Since cesarean rates vary so greatly – at a low with the World Health Organization recommending no more than a 10-15%, to states in the U.S. such as New Jersey and Louisiana, reaching the mid 30% range, it is important to know your provider’s rate.
 We are often put in the position of asking our providers directly using such prompts as found in Choices in Childbirth’s Questions to Ask Your Care Provider.

 A new resource that is available is Amino and they source their data from insurance claims, explaining on their website, “Every time you visit a doctor, an electronic insurance claim record is created to help your provider request payment from your insurance.
 These records contain a lot of useful information, including facts on the doctor, treatment, and costs.
 Billions of records like these are created annually as hundreds of millions of people get care.”